inmanta/inmanta-core/docs/quickstart.rst

 .. code-block:: sh

-    impera deploy -a vm2 -i IP_OF_VM2
+    inmanta deploy -a vm2 -i IP_OF_VM2
-    impera deploy -a vm1 -i IP_OF_VM1
+    inmanta deploy -a vm1 -i IP_OF_VM1

 If you browse to the drupal site again, the database should be empty once more.

 Create your own modules
 =======================

-Impera enables developers of a configuration model to make it modular and reusable.
+Inmanta enables developers of a configuration model to make it modular and reusable.
 In this section we create a configuration module that defines how to deploy a LAMP stack with a Drupal site in a two- or three-tiered deployment.